ayonli/jsext/README.md

 - [x] File system APIs for both server and browser environments.
 - [x] Open dialogs in both CLI and web applications.
 - [x] Serve HTTP requests, SSE and WebSockets for all server runtimes.
-- [x] Manipulate file system paths and URLs in the same way.
+- [x] Manipulate file system paths and URLs in the same fashion.
-- [x] Handle byte arrays and readable streams effortlessly.
+- [x] Process byte arrays and readable streams effortlessly.
 - [x] Create, extract and preview archives in all runtimes.
 - [x] And many more...